Georg-Wilhelm Schulz

 U-124 11 Jun 1940 7 Sep 1941 5 patrols (222 days)

-Wilhelm Schulz The newly decorated Kapitänleutnant Schulz after his 3rd patrol with U-124
+The newly-decorated Kptlnt.
+Schulz after his 3rd patrol in U-124

 See also Dönitz and his aces

-Wilhelm Schulz began his Navy career, like Jost Metzler and Günther Prien, after a long time (ten years) in the merchant marine, where he spent some years on sailing ships.
-In October 1933 he joined the Kriegsmarine as HSO, Handelschiffoffizier (merchant ship officer).
+Wilhelm Schulz began his Navy career, like Jost Metzler and Günther Prien, after a long period (ten years) in the merchant navy, some of it on sailing ships.
+In October 1933 he joined the Kriegsmarine as an HSO, Handelschiffoffizier (merchant ship officer).

-On 27 September, 1935 he joined the U-boat arm, making him one of those officers who received a solid pre-war training.
-In January 1939 he got his first command, and with U-10 he completed two short patrols in the autumn of 1939.
-After the usual 'Baubelehrung' he commissioned U-64 on 16 Dec, 1939.
-Her first patrol took place in Norwegian waters in April 1940, but the boat was sunk on 13 April, 1940 by bombs from a British aircraft.
-Kptlt.
-Schulz was among the 40 survivors.
+On 27 September 1935 he joined the U-boat arm, making him one of those officers who received a solid pre-war training.
+In January 1939 he got his first command, taking over U-10 from von Gossler, in which he completed two short patrols in the autumn of 1939.
+After Baubelehrung (U-boat construction familiarization) he commissioned U-64 on 16 Dec 1939.

-Two months later Schulz commissioned U-124, also a Type IXB.
-He achieved especially notable success on his fourth patrol, where he sank 11 ships for a total of 52,379 tons and damaged two more.
+Two months later Schulz commissioned U-124, another type type IXB U-boat.
+He achieved particularly notable success on his fourth patrol, during which he sank 11 ships with a total 52,379 tons and damaged two others.
 Schulz left the boat in September 1941.
-Some of the U-124's watch officers at that time later became great aces themselves.
+Some of U-124's watch officers from that time later became U-boat aces themselves.
 These include Hardegen, Henke and Mohr.

 Patrol info for Georg-Wilhelm Schulz